George Hannan

 George Conrad Hannan (10 September 1910 – 1 May 2009) was an Australian politician who served as a Senator for Victoria from 1956 to 1965 and 1970 to 1974.
 He was a member of the Liberal Party for all but the last few months of his career, and was known as a strident anti-communist.
 He lost Liberal preselection in 1973, and the following year announced the formation of a new social conservative political party, the National Liberal Party.
-He was unsuccessfully in his bid for re-election at the 1974 election and dissolved the party shortly after.
+He was unsuccessful in his bid for re-election at the 1974 election and dissolved the party shortly after.

 Early life

 Hannan was born on 10 September 1910 in Wagga Wagga, New South Wales.
 He was the oldest son of Theresa Caroline (née Reis) and James Francis Hannan.
 His father, a country storekeeper, was a Lang Labor supporter and stood for the Australian Labor Party (ALP) in Albury at the 1927 New South Wales state election.

 Hannan was educated at St Patrick's College, Goulburn, before going on to study law at the University of Melbourne where he was a member of Newman College.
 He completed his articles of clerkship in 1933 and was admitted to the Victorian Bar the following year.
 He married Eileen Frances Williams in 1938, with whom he had four children.

 During World War II, Hannan was a member of the Royal Australian Naval Volunteer Reserve.
 He was mobilised in 1942 and was stationed at the HMAS Cerberus base as a radar officer.
 After his discharge in 1946, he resumed his legal career but was also employed as a social commentator on 3XY, a Melbourne radio station strongly linked with the Liberal Party.
 He was a life member of the Wireless Institute of Australia and was an active member of Actors Equity of Australia.